unt-libraries/fauxdoc/README.md

 ### Emitters

-`Emitters` are like Faker or Mimesis `Providers`.
-You instantiate one and then call it to output values.
-When calling, you can supply an integer to output multiple values at once.
+Conceptually, `Emitters` are like Faker or Mimesis `Providers`.
+They are the objects that output your data values: simply instantiate one and then call it.
+If you need multiple values at once, you can supply an integer when calling.

 ```python
 from fauxdoc import emitters